lucaong/lucaongaro.eu/source/_posts/2012-12-10-polyfilling-the-details-tag.markdown

 })();
 ```

-For what regards CSS, we basically need to hide everything in the `details` tag apart from `summary` when `open` is not set, and display everything when `open` is set.
+For what concerns CSS, we basically need to hide everything in the `details` tag apart from `summary` when `open` is not set, and display everything when `open` is set.
 There are only two minor difficulties here:

 First, we cannot set `display: none` on `details`, because otherwise we would have no way to show the nested `summary` element.
-Furthermore, we want to hide the **content** of the `details` tag, not the element itself.
-This can be solved by hiding the _text content_ of `deatils` by setting `font-size` and `line-height` to 0 and `color` to trasparent (with the short-hand `font: 0/0 a; color: transparent;` used by the excellent [Bourbon](http://bourbon.io/)), and then setting `display: none` to all children but `summary`.
+Furthermore, we want to hide the **content** of the `details` tag, not the element itself with its borders, background, etc. This can be solved by hiding only the _text content_ of `deatils` setting `font-size` and `line-height` to 0 and `color` to trasparent (with the short-hand `font: 0/0 a; color: transparent;` used by the excellent [Bourbon](http://bourbon.io/)), and then setting `display: none` to all children but `summary`.

 Second, if we hid the inner elements by default, when `open` is set we would need to restore the original `display` value of inner elements, which in theory could be anything like `block`, `inline`, `inline-block`, etc. Instead, the solution is to do the opposite and use the `:not` pseudo-class to hide all children of `details` when `open` is not present or, in CSS jargon, `:not([open])`.